-Christine Breyhan / Artist Talk / Kunstverein Ruhr, Essen NRW, 2015
+Christine Breyhan - Artist Talk - Kunstverein Ruhr, NRW, Germany, 2015

 Christine Breyhan: The element of water - in all of its aggregate states - plays a key role in your works, and you have been working specifically with ice since the 1980s.
 You began with transient environments for performances or installations in public space.
 Figurative works featuring your frozen portrait followed in 1990: Melting Selves and Infinite Performance.
 Presented hanging upside-down in numerous exhibitions, they offer viewers an opportunity to observe the unstoppable process of melting away.
 They are products of transition: melting, freezing, melting away.
 Are you a kind of Sisyphus in search of passing time?

 Frantiček Klossner: The term “infinite performance” is a very apt characterization of the series of works featuring my “melting self.”
 Process, presence, and dynamic in space are significant aspects of the work.
 As if in a kind of intimate ritual, I allow my head to melt again and again in different constellations.
 As the performer, the frozen self becomes my substitute.
 The single moment is celebrated and placed at the center of attention in numerous exhibitions and shifting contexts.
 Kairos defeats Chronos.
 The opportunities and the fascination of the moment take precedence over the passage of time.